Margot McCamley discusses discipline and offers practical advice and suggestions on how to ensure students behave well in class.

 - Are the students really understanding you or are they missing most of what you are saying?

-Attention Seekers - do they show off to get the rest of the class laughing?
+Attention seeker: do they show off to get the rest of the class laughing?

-STRATEGY: Ignore minor behaviours but set a limit on what you call a minor infringement.
-Be FIRM and CONSISTENT; when behaviour is good, give attention to that behaviour - e.g. good, well done.
+STRATEGY: Ignore minor misbehaviours up to a point (set a limit).
+Be FIRM and CONSISTENT; when behaviour is good, give attention to that behaviour.

 - Change students around